ucsb-cs111/w20/_info/02_policy.md

 There will be a homework assignment every week.
 You may talk to each other about the assignment, but what you submit must be your own work.

+Homework is due on Fridays no later than 5:00 pm.
+You may turn in hardcopy homework to the CS 111 homework box in the Computer Science mailroom; or you may bring it to class on the Wednesday before the Friday due date; or you may submit a PDF file no later than 5pm Friday.
+<span style="color:red">No late homework will be accepted
+under any circumstances</span>, but I will drop your two lowest homework grades.

 You may submit your homework either in hardcopy (on paper) or as a PDF file.
 I strongly encourage you to write up your homework using